seL4/docs/Developing/Building/Using.md

 Many of our projects support multiple configurations, where the following broad approaches are used to present simple options to the user:

-* **CMake cache scripts**: These files can set any number of configuration variables to an initial value.
-By combining one or more of these together you can coherently configure a system
+* **CMake cache scripts**: These files can assign initial values to any number of configuration variables.
+By combining one or more of these together you can configure an entire system.
-* **Meta configuration options**:  Meta configuration options are normally passed as initial `-DVAR=FOO` command line arguments to CMake and will be programatically inspected by the projects CMake scripts to (re)configure the system.
+* **Meta configuration options**:  Meta configuration options are normally passed as initial `-DVAR=FOO` command line arguments to CMake and will be programatically inspected by projects' CMake scripts to (re)configure the system.

 ##### CMake cache scripts: